E.U. antitrust regulators announce charges against Amazon, alleging unfair business practices

 “We disagree with the preliminary assertions of the European Commission and will continue to make every effort to ensure it has an accurate understanding of the facts,” the company said in a statement.
 “Amazon represents less than 1% of the global retail market, and there are larger retailers in every country in which we operate.”

-Tuesday’s charges focus on Amazon’s trade practices in France, where 70 percent of online consumers bought something from the company in the last year, and Germany, where 80 percent of consumers had done so, Vestager said.
+Tuesday’s charges focus on Amazon’s trade practices in France and Germany.
+In France, 70 percent of online consumers bought something from the company in the last year, and 80 percent of consumers in Germany had done so, Vestager said.
 Amazon is a major player in most E.U. countries, but its market share does not always meet the bar for heightened legal scrutiny.

-She said that the alleged abuse resulted from Amazon’s mixing its role as a retailer that sells products directly to customers and its role as a platform for other retailers to sell merchandise.
+She said the alleged abuse resulted from Amazon’s mixing of its role as a retailer that sells products directly to customers and its role as a platform for other retailers to sell merchandise.
 The company takes data from the 800,000 sellers on its European websites to make decisions about what products it should sell itself.

 “The use of these data allows Amazon to focus on the sale of the best-selling products, and this marginalizes third-party sellers and caps their ability to grow,” she said.

+A decision is expected next year.
+If Amazon is found to have broken E.U. laws, it could be forced to change its business practices in Europe and could also be fined up to 10 percent of it annual global revenue, or $28 billion based on 2019 numbers.

-Vestager also announced an ongoing investigation into whether Amazon unfairly features products on its website whose sellers use Amazon’s warehouse and logistics services.
-The inquiry looks at whether the company illegally prioritizes those products in its “buy box,” the featured spot on the right side of an Amazon page that its customers typically use to purchase an item.
+Vestager also announced an ongoing investigation into whether Amazon unfairly defaults to products sold by vendors who use Amazon’s warehouse and shipping services.
+The probe looks at whether the company illegally prioritizes those products in its “buy box,” the featured spot on the right side of an Amazon page that its customers typically use to purchase an item.

 Vestager has been in office for six years, a stretch during which she has pursued U.S. tech giants for their trade practices, often more aggressively than her U.S. counterparts.
+The companies at times have complained that they were being targeted simply because they were American.
+Vestager has said they were targeted because they were big and breaking European rules.

+The result has been that Europe has sometimes functioned as the lead regulator for U.S. tech companies, since the market power of its 448 million residents also shapes business practices beyond European borders.

+But Vestager’s track record has been mixed.
+A $15 billion back-tax case against Apple was overturned by an E.U. court in July, and Vestager is appealing.
+Other cases against Google are still being appealed by the company.